What is Angel Dust and How Does it Work?

 Whenever a person stops using PCP after having used the drug for a while, the individual’s body will go into somewhat of a shock.
 This is known as withdrawal.
 When the body is physically dependent on something, it becomes difficult to function without that substance.
 So, if an individual end PCP use, his or her body will respond.

 Withdrawal symptoms can be very extreme and uncomfortable.
 The symptoms a person experiences will depend on how long the individual has used PCP.
 But, some of the symptoms may include:

 - High body temperature

 These symptoms can be very intense and even fatal if individuals do not get medical and professional attention.
 It can be dangerous to attempt to stop using angel dust on your own.
 Angel dust withdrawal symptoms can lead to suicidal thoughts and behavior as well as confused thoughts.
 Individuals can put themselves or others in danger while in this state of mind.
-This is why it’s so important to go through a professional detox program.
+This is why it’s so important to go through a professional detox program at a rehabilitation center.
 These programs can help you to manage your angel dust symptoms and effects.
-Then, an addiction treatment service can help you to remain free from substance abuse.
+Then, an addiction treatment program can help you to remain free from substance abuse.